pauljickling/notes/javascript/react/react.md

 Also JSX is more strict than HTML about requiring closed tags so make sure single tags like an img end with `/>`.

+Similarly, when leaving comments in your code, it is best to include them this way:

+`{/* this is a comment in a JSX file */}`

+Otherwise your linter is likely to complain.

 ### Props

 When a component is rendered, it can access its props using `this.props`.
 Prop values can be defined as a parameter in the ReactDOM.render method.